 The resulting confusion and doubt when combined with an increasingly unequal society and the priorities of everyday life, mean most will face a life of narrowing options, one way streets and increasing disconnection.
 And that dreams, for the most men, will remain just that.

-The bulk of this project was completed in 2013, combining 35mm, medium format and digital work.
+The bulk of this project was completed between 2011- 2013, combining 35mm, medium format and digital work.
 They combine conceptual work with real life street photography to help expose the dissonance between peoples real lives and their fears & dreams.